Ross loses no-hit bid with 2 outs in 8th, Padres top D-backs - Philly

+PHOENIX (AP) - As Tyson Ross said, "It got close, but no cigar."

+That's the way it's always been over the last half-century when the San Diego Padres flirt with a no-hitter.

-PHOENIX (AP) - Tyson Ross lost his bid to pitch the first no-hitter in San Diego Padres' history when center fielder Franchy Cordero appeared to misplay a ball with two outs in the eighth inning Friday night of a 4-1 win over the Arizona Diamondbacks.
+Ross lost his bid to pitch the first one in the history of the Padres when rookie center fielder Franchy Cordero appeared to misjudge a ball with two outs in the eighth inning Friday night of a 4-1 win over the Arizona Diamondbacks.

 Playing their 7,835th game since joining the majors in 1969, the Padres again came agonizingly close to their first no-no. They remain the only team in the big leagues that has never thrown a no-hitter.

 Ross had a 1-0 lead with two outs in the eighth when Christian Walker lined a drive to deep center.
-Cordero seemed to get a late break on the ball, then had it sail just over his outstretched glove for a double that made it 1-all.
+Cordero seemed to get a late jump on the ball, then had it sail just over his outstretched glove.
+Walker, called up from Triple-A last week, wound up with an RBI double that made it 1-all.

+"It wasn't the cleanest break," Padres manager Andy Green said.
+"I know he's the type of kid that's going to go home thinking about that, how bad he wanted to make that catch.
+Frenchy gives everything he has out there.
+It would have been nice.
+He's plenty fast enough to make some amazing plays.
+That was just a tough read off the bat."

+Cordero, speaking through a translator, said it was a tough ball to gauge.

+"It was a ball that was hit hard and it was going right over my head," he said.
+"It was a tougher read, so I'm just going to work hard so that we're good at that in the future.
+I would have liked to make that play, just so Tyson could have gone out there and kept throwing his game and could have had his no-hitter."

-Ross briefly grimaced, and was pulled after throwing a career-high 127 pitches.
+Ross briefly grimaced when the ball fell, and was pulled after throwing a career-high 127 pitches.

+He looked as if he was running out of gas in the last inning and Green went to the mound with one out, but Ross stayed in.

+Green said Walker would have been the last batter Ross faced, even if it would have been an out.
+He would have gone to Brad Hand to go for what would have been a combined no-hitter.
+But then the young Padres manager hedged.

 The right-hander, who turns 31 on Sunday, struck out 10 and walked three.
 He retired 18 straight batters after walking Jarrod Dyson in the first inning.